Average Weather in Saint George's Grenada

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Saint George's experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Saint George's experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from March 29 to February 2, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around November 10, with an average total accumulation of 4.8 inches.

 The rainless period of the year lasts for 1.9 months, from February 2 to March 29.
 The least rain falls around March 5, with and average total accumulation of 0.3 inches.

 Average Monthly Rainfall